threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_types.md

 The lowest layer of the ThreefoldGrid is its capacity layer.
 Raw internet capacity is exposed to the grid through nodes running the [0-OS operating system](https://github.com/Threefoldtech/zos).

-0-OS provides 5 primitives that can be combined together to build full applications.
+0-OS provides 5 primitives that could be combined together to build full applications.

 The 5 primitives available at the moment are: